 So, again – I did not give up the foods that I love.
 I simply got smarter when it came to nutrition decisions over the long term.
 For every 80 percent of my clean eating, there is at least 20 percent of my dirty eating that ensures that I don’t fall completely off the nutritional wagon.

 So it’s up to us to change our mindsets about how we fuel our bodies.
-Here are my quick thoughts to help those of us who have Chubby Tendencies:
+Here are my quick thoughts:

 Re-think food “rewards”